-I wrote down how much weight I would be lifting for each time I worked out.
-Keeping track your progress as you improve will motivate you to keep working hard to make your dreams a reality.
+I wrote down how much weight I would be lifting each time I worked out.
+Keeping track of your progress as you improve will motivate you to keep working hard to make your dreams a reality.

 - I can achieve the goals I set for myself.

 - Through persistence and consistent effort, it’s possible to accomplish my goals.

 - I choose to be bold in setting high goals because I believe I can reach them.

 - I look forward to experiencing the joy that comes with accomplishing my goals.

 - My goals will be written down and worked on daily.

 Taking steps towards achieving objectives in life will not be without challenges.
 Don’t be surprised when occasional setbacks occur.

 Just remember that your setbacks give you something to learn from and get better overall.
 Continually push towards the success you desire in life, whatever success means for you.